Distributed Estimation and Inference for Semi-parametric Binary Response Models: Theoretical results

-As compared to the {\AvgMSE} proposed in \cite{shi2018massive}, which has the convergence rate $O\left(L^{-1/2}m^{-1/3}\right)$ under the constraint that $L=o\left(m^{1/6}\right)$, {\AvgSMSE} has a faster convergence rate and a weaker restriction on the number of machines $L= o\big(m^{\frac{2}{3}\left( \alpha-1\right)}\big)$ when $\alpha\geq 2$, ignoring the logarithm term.
-This restriction comes from the condition $\frac{\log m}{mh^3} =o\left(1\right)$ to ensure the convergence of the empirical Hessian to the population Hessian of the smoothed objective in \eqref{SMSE}.
-The constraint on the number of machines is therefore obtained by plugging in $h^*$ to $\frac{\log m}{mh^3} =o\left(1\right)$, implying that the number of machines can not be too large compared to $m$.
-We will show in Section \ref{sec:theory-mSMSE} that the proposed multi-round estimator removes the constraint.
+As compared to the \texttt{(Avg-MSE)} proposed in \cite{shi2018massive}, which has the convergence rate $O (L^{-1/2}m^{-1/3} )$ under the constraint that $L=o (m^{1/6} )$ for fixed dimension $p$, \texttt{(Avg-SMSE)} has a faster convergence rate and a weaker restriction on the number of machines $L= o (m^{\frac{2}{3} ( \alpha -1 )} )$ when $\alpha \geq 2$, assuming $p$ is fixed and ignoring the logarithm term.
+This restriction comes from the condition $\frac{\log m}{mh^{3}} =o (1 )$ to ensure the convergence of the empirical Hessian to the population Hessian of the smoothed objective in \eqref{SMSE}.
+The constraint on the number of machines is therefore obtained by plugging in $h^{*}$ to $\frac{\log m}{mh^{3}} =o (1 )$, implying that the number of machines can not be too large compared to $m$.
+Moreover, when the dimension $p$ diverges with $n$, the constraint becomes $L=o ( m^{\frac{2\alpha -2}{3}}/ p^{\frac{2\alpha +1}{3}} )$, which is more stringent.
+We will show in Section~\ref{sec:theory-mSMSE} that the proposed multiround estimator removes this constraint.